Chart Color Schemes

 AreaSearch assessment positions Toongabbie - West ahead of most Australian regions for employment performance

-Toongabbie - West has a highly educated workforce with professional services well represented.
-The unemployment rate was 3.7% as of June 2021.
+Toongabbie - West has a highly educated workforce with professional services being strongly represented.
+The unemployment rate was 3.7% in the past year, with an estimated employment growth of 6.6%.

 Frequently Asked Questions - Employment